RyanFrantz/ryanfrantz.github.io/cv/index.md

 ### 10/2020 - Present
-* Developed an execution strategy, with the Head of Product, that improved the engineers' delivery capability and increased team velocity as they rewrote our core consumer app.
-We shipped an early version of the web app to India and the Philippines.
+* Developed an execution strategy, with the Head of Product, that improved the engineers' delivery capability and increased team velocity as they rewrote our core consumer app. **We shipped an early version of the web app to India and the Philippines**.
-  * Working in 1-week cycles, the team doubled their output in the first 2 months.
+  * Working in 1-week cycles, the team **doubled their output in the first 2 months**.
 * Shipped important medical and research products that served our [long-term strategy](https://www.lumoslabs.com/digital-medicine) to expand into more markets, including:
-  * A fully-documented backend for an 18-month FDA-reviewed clinical trial to validate a potential ADHD digital therapeutic.
+  * A fully-documented backend for an 18-month FDA-reviewed clinical trial to validate a potential **ADHD digital therapeutic**.
-  * A web application for an active double-blind study of 10,000 participants to detect biomarkers that might support early diagnosis of multiple sclerosis.
+  * A web application for **an active double-blind study of 10,000 participants** to detect biomarkers that might support early diagnosis of multiple sclerosis.
-* Reshaped the interview process to extract stronger signal from candidates in fewer cycles and hit all of our hiring goals in an extremely competitive talent market.
+* Reshaped the interview process to extract stronger signal from candidates in fewer cycles and **hit all of our hiring goals** in an extremely competitive talent market.
 * Managed, coached, and promoted engineers across a breadth of specialties including data engineering, infrastructure, web and backend development,